 The closer your pencil marked circles are together or to the edge, the easier it is to navigate from one circle to the next when cutting.

-Here is a quick time lapse video showing how easy it is to cut these circles.
+Here is a quick time-lapse video showing how easy it is to cut these circles.

-Once you finish cutting you will have all of your wooden circle ready to personalize.
+Once you finish cutting you will have all of your wooden circles ready to personalize.
 Unless you have some wild idea for the piece of wood with the holes in it you can toss it out.

-In my attempt to keep my work area clean I use my shop vac to suck up the sawdust from my scroll saw.
-Having a shop vac makes clean up much easier.
+In my attempt to keep my work area clean, I use my shop vac to suck up the sawdust from my scroll saw.
+Having a shop vac makes clean-up much easier.
 You can get one online HERE.

 Pre Cut Wood Disc Options

 If you don’t have a scroll saw, but still like the idea of making your own wooden ornaments then you may want to grab some pre-cut wood rounds.
 You can do the rest of the steps the same way with these pre-cut wood slices that you can order online HERE.